Logius-standaarden/OAuth-NL-profiel/NL GOV Assurance profile for OAuth 2.0.md

 A Protected Resource under this profile MUST NOT accept access tokens passed using the query parameter method.

-A Protected Resource under this profile SHOULD if verify if the client is the Authorized party (AZP) when client authentications is used.
+A Protected Resource under this profile SHOULD verify if the client is the Authorized party (AZP) when client authentications is used.
 See section [Advanced OAuth Security Options](#AdvancedSecurity) as well.

 **/iGov-NL**